 Stainless Steel In Dentistry

-Write in brief on stainless steel.
+Write briefly on stainless steel.

 Answer:

 Steel is an iron-based alloy that consists of less than 1.2% carbon.
-When 12 to 25% of chromium is added to steel the alloy is known as stainless steel.
+When 12 to 25% of chromium is added to steel, the alloy is known as stainless steel.

 Types of Stainless Steel: